Favorite Plant-Based Holiday Dishes by Some of Canada’s Top Cooks

 3) Variations: Substitute raw almonds, pecans, or sunflower seeds for walnuts.
 Add fresh chopped parsley as a garnish.

-• Natalie Prhat, Certified Holistic Nutritionist and owner of https://www.natalieprhat.com/ works with a passion and plan to help businesses deliver a plant-based experience to their customers.
-To teach people how easy it is for vegan food to have taste, Natalie’s projects and experience have inspired her to put together a plant-based cook book.
+NATALIE PRHAT, Certified Holistic Nutritionist and owner of www.natalieprhat.com works with a passion and plan to help businesses deliver a plant-based experience to their customers.
 Natalie’s ultimate vision is to uphold a limitless vacation experience with plant-based cuisine accessible worldwide.
 For this reason, Natalie works to inspire change in the travel industry in order for businesses to maximize on opportunity by responding to the exploding global demand for plant-based options.
-For more information on Natalie’s activities, visit: https://www.natalieprhat.com/services-home-chefs
+Her clients include Four Seasons Hotels and Resorts, Royalton Luxury Resorts, Planet Hollywood, and Iberostar Hotels.
+To learn more about her services, visit: www.natalieprhat.com/services

 Julia Woodford founded Vitality Magazine in 1989, and has been its Editor-in-Chief for the past 35 years.
 Prior to a career in publishing, her studies included Political Economics at York University, Journalism at Ryerson, and Psychology, PhysEd, and Anthropology at University of Toronto.
 She remains a lifelong student of herbalism, nutritional medicine, and the healing arts to this day.
 You can read her columns on the Vitality website.
 She is also the former Show Manager for Whole Life Expo, Canada’s largest showcase of natural health and green living.
 In 2018 she received a “Hall of Fame” award from National Nutrition.
 In 2019, she was nominated for a “Person of the Year” award by National Nutrition.